jeremy1015/wbweb/_posts/2015-09-24-software-engineer-integration.markdown

 location: Northern Virigina
 experience: Any
 skills: ['Java', 'Ruby', 'Lotus Notes', 'COTS/GOTS Integration', 'DB2', 'eCM', Exchange]
-summary: We are looking for a mid-senior software developer to do complex COTS integration for big data and cloud project, inside a path-breaking and exciting field within the Intelligence Community.
+summary: We are looking for a mid-senior software developer to do complex COTS integration for a big data and cloud project, inside a path-breaking and exciting field within the Intelligence Community.
 ---

 The team is small, tight-knit, and extremely talented so the right person for this role will be a strong communicator, who can self-reflect on technical decisions, and balance creativity with practical solutions.